Propel (political party): History

 In February 2020, the WNP gained its first local government representation when McEvoy and his three former Plaid Cymru colleagues on Cardiff Council announced that they would form a Welsh National Party group.
 Cllr Keith Parry was chosen to lead the group, stating that the group would focus on promoting "individual, community and national sovereignty for Wales" as well as "putting forward positive proposals for sorting the housing crisis, tackling corruption and ending severe poverty in our city."
 On 30 March 2020, Cllr Martyn Peters, councillor for the Dyffryn ward on Neath Port Talbot Council, left Plaid Cymru and joined the Welsh National Party, stating that he believed that "this nation needs fresh new thinking to take it forward."
 On 30 April 2020, the WNP gained its first councillor in North Wales after Cllr Dylan Bullard, an Independent councillor for the Pwllheli North ward on Gwynedd Council, announced that he was joining the party.
 McEvoy welcomed the news of Bullard's defection, saying that "with the addition of Dylan to our team we are demonstrating that the WNP truly is a national party for Wales."
 On 13 May 2020, Cllr Peter Read, councillor for the Abererch ward, left Plaid Cymru and joined Bullard to sit as the WNP's second councillor on Gwynedd Council.
 Both councillors cited opposition to elements of Gwynedd Council's Local Development Plan as motivating factors in their defections and as a key focus of their new group.

 The party was scheduled to hold its official launch on 3 April 2020 at the Cardiff Marriott Hotel, but this was postponed due to the COVID-19 pandemic.

 The Electoral Commission rejected the name Welsh Nation Party in January 2021, having previously rejected the name Welsh National Party as well, saying that the official Welsh translation of the name was "confusingly similar to another already registered party [Plaid Cymru]".
 McEvoy stated he would instead seek to register the name Propel, a name which was accepted by the Electoral Commission in March 2021.

 Propel put forward 10 constituency candidates in the 2021 Senedd election as well contesting each regional list seat.
 It was not a successful night for the new party as they registered less than 1% of the vote nationwide and lost a number of deposits.
 McEvoy achieved their best result on the night, accruing 9.5% of the vote in Cardiff West, finishing 4th behind Plaid Cymru, the Conservative Party and the victorious Mark Drakeford of the Labour Party.
 In the 2022 Cardiff Council election, two of the three councillors lost their seats, leaving McEvoy as the only councillor.

 McEvoy was Propel's sole candidate at the 2024 general election, polling 1,041 votes (2.3%) in Cardiff West.

+Propel stood 4 candidates, including McEvoy and his wife, across Cardiff's two 6-member seats in the 2026 Senedd election.
+The party polled 4,032 votes (0.32%).